 The Cost Performance Index is often abbreviated as CPI.
 It is one of the most important and valuable outputs of the Earned Value Management System.
-This gives the idea about project performance that how far along we have gone and how much work there is still needed to do.
+This gives the idea about project performance and how far along we have gone and how much work there is still needed to do.

 The cost performance Index (CPI) is a rate of cost-effectiveness on a project.
 It is known that CPI is advantageous and beneficial when it is greater than one.
 The CPI is a proportion of Gained Value Control.

 - In a business getting an early alarm is a very helpful thing in the management process.
 It means that you can manage a problem before it happens

 - Another important factor in project management is the management and analyzing the cost and finances.
 An important part of project management concerns the forecasting and management of cost.

 - The Schedule Performance Index (SPI) and Cost Performance Index (CPI) are valuable and relatively simple techniques to assist managers to manage a project effectively.